Skip to main content

 Charlie Pedersen’s sawmill, Mangawharo

 Dannevirke settler Charlie Pedersen is pictured in the back row just behind his father, Peder Pedersen, who sports a white beard.
 Initially the immigrants lived in tents and rough wooden huts with oiled calico windows and earth floors.
-These offered basic shelter while the men felled trees and set up pit-sawing operations.
+These provided basic shelter while the men felled trees and set up pit-sawing operations.
 Flax was trialled as roof thatching, but it would roll up and shrink in the sun.
 Wooden shingles were soon found to be the best roofing material.
 Eventually sawmills such as this one were established, and axe and saw, combined with fire, began to reduce the extent of the Seventy Mile Bush.
-Sawmills provided better quality timber and new houses sprang up.
+Sawmills provided better-quality timber and new houses sprang up.

 Using this item

-Private collection, Ray Dean
+Ray Dean

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.